Yurodidon/Quadrotor-UAV/README.md

 > This project was created by two high school students on a whim

-> Since this project is still in the PPT stage, the rest of the content may be very buggy and subject to major changes.
+> Since this project is still in the early stage, the rest of the content may be very buggy and subject to major changes.

-The purpose of this project is not to create a high performance, advanced quadcopter drone, but simply to document their own learning journey and, if possible, provide experience for others with similar interests.
+The purpose of this project is not to create a high performance, advanced quadcopter UAV, but simply to document their own learning journey and, if possible, provide experience for others with similar interests.
 As a result, there may be a lot of ludicrous mistakes in this project, even though I don't think many people will check out our project, we will be kind enough to listen to your comments.

 # General Contents